tmrob2/ltl2teambot/README.md

 Critic Network: Multi-objective value estimation
 ```

 The algorithm for training utilises a novel multiagent multi-objective Proximal Policy Optimisation algorithm which uses mini-batch.
-In the multiagent version of PPO the idea is to share the
+In the multiagent version of PPO the idea is to share the parameters of the policy so that each agent directly learns from the trajectories of all other agents.

 <!-- TRAINING -->
 ## Training